propadiene-1/summer2027-weapons/README.md

 # Summer 2027 Tech Internships

-[SimplifyJobs Summer 2027 Internships](https://github.com/SimplifyJobs/Summer2027-Internships) with flags for large defense contracts and human-verified weapons manufacturers.
+[SimplifyJobs Summer 2027 Internships](https://github.com/SimplifyJobs/Summer2027-Internships) with flags for large defense contracts and weapons manufacturers.

 Contract amounts are pulled from [usaspending.gov](https://usaspending.gov/).
 Details for each company can be found in [Annotations](#annotations).